onthebusiness/harelang.org/content/tutorials/introduction.md

       situation is when reading an enum value from an external source when the list of valid values known to each party has become out of sync &mdash; Hare won't detect this for you.
+- title: Other simple types
+  sample: |
+      export fn main() void = {
+      	let x = 10, y = 20;

+      	let a: bool = true;	// "true" and "false" are built-in constants let b: bool = false;

+      	let c = x < y;		// true
+      	let d = x <= y;		// true
+      	let e = x > y;		// false
+      	let f = x >= y;		// false
+      	let g = x == y;		// true
+      	let h = x != y;		// false

+      	c && d;	// logical "and": true if both are true c && e;	// false

+      	c || d;	// logical "or": true if either is true c || e;	// true
+      	e || f;	// false

+      	c ^^ e;	// logical "xor": true if they differ c ^^ d;	// false
+      };
+  details: |
+      Hare also provides a **bool** type, also called a boolean.
+This type can have either the value **true** or **false**.
+A number of *logical* arithmetic operators can have this result; ">" tests if one value is greater than another, ">=" greater than or equal to, "==" and "!=" respectively test for equality and inequality.

+      The &&, ||, and ^^ operators compare booleans to each other.
+Respectively these are logical "and", "or", and "xor".
+Note that the first two of these can *short-circuit*, which means the second operand will *not* be evaluated if the result can be determined from the first alone.
+In the case of &&, we can assume the result is false if the first operand is false, without consulting the second. || can presume the result is true if the first result is true.
+This may seem trite &mdash; but this becomes important if some operands can have *side effects*, which do not occur if the operator short circuits.

+      Another simple type is the **void** type, which you've seen in examples so far as part of the "main" function.
+This type simply refers to the absence of a value.
+It has no size and cannot store anything.

       There *is* one more type class we need to talk about: tagged unions.
 These are one of Hare's flagship features and require a much deeper